taseenw/taseenw/README.md

 <br><br>

 ### Currently:
-- I am a Computer Science Student at Carleton University.
+- I am an Honours Computer Science Student at Carleton University.
-- I am specializing in Software Engineering and minoring in Business.
+- I am specializing in Management and Business Systems

 ### Get In Touch:
 - :email: **Email:** You can reach out by sending an email to me at taseen.waseq@gmail.com